drrutuja/nucmedclinics/content/posts/Renal-Cortical-Imaging.md

 - Exaggerated contrast between intervening parenchyma and renal poles suggest erroneously bipolar hypoactivity.
 - Air introduced into the reaction vial can degrade the DMSA complex resulting in decreased renal uptake and increased hepatic and background activity.

+Follow me on Twitter [@KoteRutuja](https://twitter.com/KoteRutuja) for more updates and resources.